GLOBAL MARKETS-Shares, dollar slip on weak U.S. economic data

 U.S. Treasury yields slumped to their lowest in over a week on views the Fed will delay a rate hike until 2016.

-Prices on 10-year Treasuries were up 16/32 to yield 1.9964 percent.
-(Reporting by Herbert Lash; Editing by Meredith Mazzilli and Chizu Nomiyama)
+Prices on 10-year Treasuries were up 15/32 to yield 2.0016 percent, after the yield fell to 1.996 earlier.
+(Reporting by Herbert Lash; Editing by Meredith Mazzilli)

 * Pirates mounted more than 200 hijacks in 2011 (Add regional official comment)